Mantle Ridge's Hilal buys stake in Aramark, eyes talks with management

 Aramark has already had experience with an activist investor when ValueAct’s Jeffrey Ubben bought shares at the end of 2018.
 ValueAct’s more recent filings for 2019 did not list Aramark.

 Based in Philadelphia, Aramark is a provider of food and uniforms to education, healthcare, business, sports and leisure establishments.
-Its main competitors include Cintas Corp (CTAS.O) and UniFirst Corp (UNF.N).
+Its main competitors include Cintas Corp and UniFirst Corp.

 Aramark has been trying to grow its business in the face of increasing competition and tight labor markets.
 It has had private equity ownership twice before, the last time in 2006 in an $8.3 billion buyout by then-Chairman Joseph Neubauer with the help of a consortium that included Goldman Sachs Capital Partners, CCMP, JPMorgan Partners, Thomas H. Lee Partners and Warburg Pincus.